genesiscommunitysuccess/docs/versioned_docs/version-previous/05_operations/03_clustering/03_consul.md

 ## Prerequisites
 ### Services
-This set-up focuses on the Genesis low-code platform within an HA setup using Hashicorp's Consul for Clustering, which assumes that certain services are already available to Genesis:
+To operate the Genesis low-code platform within an HA setup using Hashicorp's Consul for Clustering, the following services must be available:

  - **A Database** - A database needs to be hosted independently from the platform
  - **A Consul Cluster** - A Consul cluster with an agent on each of the hosts running a Genesis app